 But the Vangers are a secretive clan, and Blomkvist and Salander are about to find out just how far they are prepared to go to protect themselves

 Our story begins in 1966 and follows the Vanger family.
-16-year-old Harriet Vanger, daughter of the CEO of the large family-run Vanger Corporation goes missing from the family’s island community and is never seen again.
-No trace of her or even her body was ever found and her great uncle Henrik Vanger has explored every possible lead to discover what happened to his one and only favourite family member; Harriet.
+16-year-old Harriet Vanger, daughter of the CEO of the incredibly large family-run business known as Vanger Corporations goes missing from the family’s island community and is never seen again.
+No trace of Harriet or even her body was ever found and her great uncle Henrik Vanger has never moved on past Harriet’s disappearance and so he has explored every possible lead to discover what happened to his one and only favourite family member; Harriet.

-This is where our main protagonist Mikael Blomkvist joins the magnificent story.
-Mikael is a forty-something year old financial journalist and editor of Millennium magazine; a magazine which he co-founded which prides itself on investigative journalism.
-However Blomkvist and the magazine have suffered a major blow and he has been convicted and found guilty of libel against one of the biggest entrepreneurs in Sweden: Hans-Erik Wennerstrom.
-Whether he was liable you will have to read the novel to find out!
+This is where the novel’s protagonist Mikael Blomkvist joins the magnificent story.
+Mikael is a forty-something-year-old financial journalist and editor of Millennium magazine; a magazine which he co-founded which prides itself on investigative journalism.
+However, Blomkvist and the magazine have suffered a major blow recently and he has been convicted and found guilty of libel against one of the biggest entrepreneurs in Sweden: Hans-Erik Wennerstrom.
+Whether he was liable or not you will have to read the novel to find out!

-Mikael of course wants to keep a low profile so he pretends that he has been fired from the magazine in order to save it from further scrutiny and attack by Wennerstrom and the media.
-Henrik Vanger then offers Mikael a proposition and it comes at the perfect time.
-Mikael’s father actually worked once for the Vanger Corporation and Harriet herself had babysat little Mikael a few times.
-Henrik offers Blomkvist a year-long contract accompanied with a huge sum, with the ‘pretext’ of writing a history of the family – an autobiography of Henrik – however his real mission is of course to discover what happened to dear Harriet.
+Mikael, of course, wants to keep a low-profile so he pretends that he has been fired from the magazine in order to save it from further scrutiny and attack by Wennerstrom and the media.
+Henrik Vanger has been following Mikael and his career for a long time and when Mikael takes a leave of absence he sees this as an opportunity to use Mikael and his resourceful knowledge and so he offers Mikael a proposition which comes at the perfect time.
+Upon Mikael and Henrik’s meeting, we soon learn that Mikael’s father worked once for the Vanger Corporation and Harriet herself had babysat little Mikael a few times; this is not an essential part of knowledge however it does add another depth to this novel and it helps with Mikael’s later decision.
+Henrik makes Mikael a proposition, that he come and live at Henrik’s estate with a year-long contract accompanied with a huge sum with the ‘pretext’ of writing a history of the family – an autobiography of Henrik – however his real mission is to discover what happened to dear Harriet.

 Lisbeth Salander is a brilliant, quiet, secretive young woman who excels at what she does and is a masterful, genius hacker.
-Lisbeth has a troubled past which we learn a little about in the novel and she is typically a closed book but she sees something in Blomvist and he earns her trust which takes her by surprise.
-The two then team up to discover the truth about Harriet, and to take Wennerström down and this is where our novel begins.
+Lisbeth has a troubled past which we learn a little about in the novel and she is typically a closed book but she sees something in Blomkvist and he earns her trust which takes her by surprise.
+The two then team up as an enigmatic duo to discover the truth about Harriet whilst also trying to clear Mikaels conviction of Libel by taking Wennerström down and this is where our novel begins.